haroldtreen/haroldtreen.github.io/_posts/2016-12-02-recurse-center-week-9.md

 I had a lot of great conversations throughout the week about *"What comes after RC?"*.

-Another idea that's gotten me excited is starting a coliving space.
+Another idea that's had me excited is starting a coliving space.
 I spent most of Saturday:

-- Asking people about past experiences with coops.
+- Asking people about past experiences with coops/coliving.
 - Researching existing coops/coliving spaces.
 - Aggregating lists of resources.
 - Debating ideas with friends.